ta946/Soundcloud-Local/README.md

 #### Searching for songs
 * soundcloud takes so long to search through your likes
-* this program lets you instantly search your likes by checking both track name and artist name
+* this program lets you instantly search your likes by checking track name, artist name and tags
 * its even faster if you've already saved the "state" previously and load the old state if its not a track you've added recently

 #### Downloading tracks